 Our nation is in pain and in crisis, with angry, peaceful protesters demanding justice; with some lawless attacks on places and people; and with leaders who are failing us.
 At the same time, a deadly COVID-19 pandemic that touches all of us has exposed pervasive injustices which leave people and communities of color far more likely to suffer and die, lose work and wages, and risk their health and lives in essential jobs.

 For Catholics and all believers, racism is more than a moral and national failure; it is a sin and a test of faith.
 Racism is America’s original sin, enduring legacy, and current crisis.
 Racist attitudes and actions, along with white supremacy and privilege, destroy the lives and diminish the dignity of African-Americans and so many other Americans.
 Racism also threatens the humanity of all of us and the common good.
 Racism divides us, reveals our lack of moral integrity, limits our capacity to act together, denies the talents and contributions of so many, and convicts us of violating the religious principles and the national values we proclaim.
 At this Public Dialogue four African-Americans—an archbishop, an academic leader, a pro-life advocate, and an anti-poverty leader—helped us understand and act in response to this crisis.
+John Carr, director of the Initiative, moderated the conversation.

 Racism in Our Streets and Structures Video Player